seanliang/ConvertToUTF8/README.md

 You can also use the "File > Set File Encoding to" menu entry to transform between different encodings.
 For example, you can open a UTF-8 file, and save it to GBK, and vice versa.

 Note:
-* if convert_on_save is set to never, the file will *NEVER* be saved to the selected encoding
+* if convert_on_save is set to `false`, the file will *NEVER* be saved to the selected encoding
 * please do not edit the file before the encoding detection process is finished
 * please try either increasing the value of max_detect_lines or set the encoding manually if the detection result is not accurate
-* due to limitation of API, when lazy_reload is set to true, quit Sublime Text immediately after saving a file will cause the file to be saved as UTF-8, the correct content will be reload next time Sublime Text starts
+* due to limitation of API, when lazy_reload is set to `true`, quit Sublime Text immediately after saving a file will cause the file to be saved as UTF-8, the correct content will be reload next time Sublime Text starts

 Q & A
 ------------------